mvolkmann/blog/src/swift-ui.md

 Every visible part of an app created with SwiftUI is a view.
 Views can render other views.

-Each view is a struct that implement the `View` protocol.
+Each view is a struct that implements the `View` protocol.
 This requires having a computed property named `body` with the type `Some View`.

 Most properties declared in a `View` struct should be `private`.